Bare metal server in the cloud is a machine deployed on dedicated physical hardware for a single tenant.

 Physical servers are being managed from the regular Cloud interface, but the virtualization software is not installed on the servers.

-A virtual server in the cloud does not interact directly with a physical computer; it uses a software layer called a hypervisor.
-The hypervisor allocates physical computing resources such as CPU, RAM, and Storage for each instance.
-The computing resources for these instances are allocated from the shared physical hardware on which the created virtual server data is deployed.
-The hypervisor acts as a traffic cop of sorts, directing and allocating the bare metal's resources to each of the various new virtual machines, ensuring they don't disrupt each other.
+A Virtual Server in the cloud does not interact directly with a physical computer; it uses a software layer called a hypervisor.
+The hypervisor allocates physical computing resources such as CPU, RAM, and Storage for each Virtual Machine (VM).
+The computing resources for these VMs are allocated from the shared physical hardware on which the created Virtual Server data is deployed.
+The hypervisor acts as a traffic cop of sorts, directing and allocating the Bare Metal's resources to each of the various new virtual machines, ensuring they don't disrupt each other.

 Bare Metal is considered to be a more high-performance solution.

-In this case, all physical server resources are allocated to a single user and can provide better performance than a comparable virtual server.
-Resources are not shared, as in the case of instance, and the hypervisor level is not required, which allows the application to allocate more computing resources.
+In this case, all physical server resources are allocated to a single user and can provide better performance than a comparable Virtual Server.
+Resources are not shared, as in the case of Virtual Machine, and the hypervisor level is not required, which allows the application to allocate more computing resources.

 We have prepared very detailed instructions with all the necessary files available via the link.